Qalansawe: Early Muslim period

 During the Abbasid Revolution in 750, which toppled the Umayyad Caliphate, numerous members of the Umayyad dynasty were deported to Qalansawe from Egypt for execution, including descendants of caliphs Umar II and Sulayman ibn Abd al-Malik.
 Yaqut, a 13th-century scholar, wrote that "many of the Omayyads were slain there."
-From the ninth century until the Crusader period, Qalansawe was a stop on the Cairo-Damascus road, between Lajjun and Ramla.
+From the ninth century period, Qalansawe became a stop on the Cairo-Damascus road, between Lajjun and Ramla.

 Crusader and Mamluk periods

 During the Crusader period, the village was known as Calanson, Calansue, Calanzon or Kalensue.
 In 1128, it was given to the Hospitallers by the knight Godfrey of Flujeac.
 Yaqut (d.
 1229) wrote that Qalansawe, Castle of the Plains, of the Crusaders, was a fortress near Ramle.
 Remnants of a crusader fortress remain today.
 It remained in Hospitallers hands (except for 1187–1191) until Baybars took it in 1265.
 However, during this period the lord of Caesarea appears to have retained overlordship.

 In 1265, after the Mamluks had defeated the Crusaders, Qalansawe was mentioned among the estates which Sultan Baibars granted his followers.
 It was divided equally between two of his emirs: Izz al-Din Aidamur al-Halabi al-Salihi and Shams al-Din Sunqur al-Rumi al-Salihi.
+The Muslim village was built around a Crusader fort at its core.

 Ottoman period

 In 1517, the village was included in the Ottoman Empire with the rest of Palestine.
+Qalansuwa was an important stop on the Cairo-Damascus road.

 In the 1596 tax-records it appeared located in the Nahiya of Bani Sa'b of the Liwa of Nablus.
 It had a population of 29 Muslim households.
 They paid a fixed tax-rate of 33.3% on agricultural products, including wheat, barley, summer crops, olives, goats or beehives, and a press for olives or grapes; a total of 11,342 akçe.

 Pierre Jacotin called the village Qalensawi on his map from 1799.